 Find out how to use Hubway if you're visiting Boston for a short time, how much it costs, and why it will benefit you.
 Then, get ready to swipe your card and ride!

-Convenient and frequent ferry service from Boston to Provincetown at the end of Cape Cod puts this beautiful seaside paradise within easy reach.
+Convenient and frequent ferry service from Boston to Provincetown, Martha's Vineyard, and Nantucket puts these beautiful seaside paradises within easy reach.

-Ride the ferry to Provincetown or Nantucket for free when you have a GoBoston discount card.
+Ride the ferry to Nantucket or Martha's Vineyard for free when you have a GoBoston discount card.

 51 ways to save up to 55%

 On attractions, tours, cruises

 Getting from Boston to Gillette Stadium in Foxborough isn't always easy.
 Find out how to take the Patriot Train for New England Patriots games . . . plus other options for getting to the stadium when the train isn't running.

 More about getting to Gillette Stadium from Boston